ignaciocordova/datascience_interview/README.md

-# Bank Client Personal Finance Dashboard
+# Bank Client Personal Finance Report

 This project is about analyzing personal finance data of bank clients and creating a report with visualizations and data analytics for different clients.
 The project was a part of a data science job interview exercise, where I had to analyze multiple interconnected spreadsheets after transforming them to pandas data frames.